Hines Midwest Regional Office

 The first phase, consisting of two five-story office buildings, each containing 382,000 square feet, was designed to house Takeda's growing headquarters workforce, currently comprised of more than 700 employees.
 Phase two will consist of one 250,000-square-foot office building.

 |Thomas G. D'Arcy

-Thomas G. D'Arcy joined Hines in 1998, and is a senior vice president based in the Midwest Regional Office.
+Thomas G. D'Arcy joined Hines in 1998, and is a senior managing director based in the Midwest Regional Office.
 In his eleven years with Hines, Mr. D'Arcy has worked on projects in Chicago, Minneapolis, Detroit, Columbus, Cleveland, Nashville and Kansas City.
 During the last six years, he has assisted in the acquisition of several Chicago-area projects including: One North Wacker, 333 West Wacker, 321 North Clark at Riverfront Plaza, the Harris Bank Building and Westwood of Lisle.
 Mr. D'Arcy has also worked on Hines development projects in Chicago, including: 191 North Wacker Drive, One South Dearborn and 300 North LaSalle.
 In addition to regional leasing assignments, he is currently responsible for the leasing and marketing of Hines' Chicago projects, totaling 10.0 million square feet.
 Mr. D'Arcy is a graduate of Kenyon College; he received

 a Bachelor of Arts in Political Science in 1982.